danny6869/midi-ble-footswitch/README/howto-solder-expression-pedal-jacks.md

 ### Solder the Jacks

-  1. Solder a long wire, and a short wire to the sleeve pin of the 1/4" jack.
+  1. Solder a regular length black wire, and a short black wire to the sleeve pin of the 1/4" jack.

-  2. Solder the other end of the short wire to the ring shunt pin of the 1/4" jack.
+  2. Solder the other end of the short black wire to the ring shunt pin of the 1/4" jack.
      - (this will ensure that if an expression pedal is not connected, no position changes will be reported --- this will prevent a volume, or effect being set to OFF when nothing is plugged into the jack)

-  3. Solder a long wire to the tip pin of the 1/4" jack.
+  3. Solder a red wire to the tip pin of the 1/4" jack.

-  4. Solder a long wire to the ring pin of the 1/4" jack.
+  4. Solder a yellow (orange for the 2nd jack) wire to the ring pin of the 1/4" jack.

   5. Repeat the above steps for the second expression pedal jack in the pair.